syakir-naka/Javascript-Notes/2. Basics/Notes.md

 ## Functions

-A set of statements the perform a task or calculate a value.
+A set of statements that perform a task or calculate a value.

 ```
 Js